Elkan Naumburg: Personal life and death

 Elkan's grandniece, Eleanor Naumburg Sanger, later co-founded WQXR-FM with her husband Elliott Sanger and John V. L. Hogan, New York's classical music radio station.
 Her role was as its music programmer, for 23 years, from 1936 on.
 "She came down to the office and started to work, and she remained for 23 years.
-For most of this time she was program director of the station and is as much responsible for the growth and accomplishments of WQXR as anyone....it was her enthusiasm and belief in our ultimate success that kept all of us determined to win out.
+For most of this time she was program director of the station and is as much responsible for the growth and accomplishments of WQXR as anyone....it was her enthusiasm and belief in our ultimate success that kept all of us determined to win out."

-The niece of Ruth M. Naumburg [Ambassador Henry Morgenthau's daughter], married to George W. Naumburg [Elkan's 2nd child], Anne R. Wertheim [Alma Morgenthau Wertheim's daughter] married Robert E. Simon Jr. whose family [father and son ] owned Carnegie Hall from 1925 until 1961.
+The niece of Ruth M. Naumburg [Ambassador Henry Morgenthau's daughter], married to George W. Naumburg [Elkan's 2nd child], Anne R. Wertheim [Alma Morgenthau Wertheim's daughter] married Robert E. Simon Jr. whose family [father and son ] owned Carnegie Hall from 1925 until 1960.
 Subsequently, the hall was saved by Isaac Stern and his colleagues on the Citizens Committee with the cooperation and understanding of Robert E. Simon Jr..
+The City of New York purchased it, and Isaac Stern and Leonard Bernstein held a concert on September 27, 1960, to celebrate the event.

 Elkan's grandson Philip Henry Naumburg helped found the Santa Fe Chamber Music Festival.
+See their Past Presidents list, [1977-78, 1985-86].

 A great-grandson of Elkan Naumburg, Dr. Christopher Walter London, organized a public campaign and lawsuit that saved the Naumburg Bandshell on Central Park's Concert Ground from removal and destruction [1989-1993].
+The lawsuit made case law.
 He currently runs the concert series as its President [since 1992] and foundation aided by a board of trustees, and with the public support of the 'Friends of the Naumburg Orchestral Concerts'.